-As you can probably gather I am a massive fan of meditation.
+I love meditation.
 It has helped me through my darkest times, and is always there to ground and balance me when I need it.
 It’s free and it’s wonderful and I think everyone should try it at least once.

 As a highly sensitive and empathetic person, it is often hard for me to deal with the energies of those around me, as I can be a psychic sponge for all the feelings in a room.
-And the problems and pain in our world can often seem overwhelming to me.
+The problems and pain in our world can often seem overwhelming to me.

 That's where meditation helps.
 It gives me back to myself daily.
 It helps me to protect myself in a loving way so that I can find my balance and fill my own tank, before I offer my energy to the world.